Armavica/rebop/README.md

 * a function-based API implemented by the module [`gillespie`], also available through Python bindings.
 This one does not require a rust compilation and allows the system to be defined at run time.
-It is typically 2 or 3 times slower as the macro DSL, but still faster than all other software tried.
+It is typically 2 or 3 times slower than the macro DSL, but still faster than all other software tried.

 ## The macro DSL